Jean de Moy: Second civil war

 During the second civil war he attempted, in alliance with the captain of Dieppe, to prevent a Protestant seizure of the town.
 He was unsuccessful in this effort and the townsfolk overwhelmed the garrison and delivered the town to the Protestant rebels.
-When at last order was restored in the town, Meilleraye angrily enforced his vengeance on the town, billeting troops in Protestant homes, burning down other homes of prominent Protestants and putting a punitive tax of 16000 livres on the settlement.
+When at last order was restored in the town, La Meilleraye angrily enforced his vengeance on the town, billeting troops in Protestant homes, burning down other homes of prominent Protestants and putting a punitive tax of 16000 livres on the settlement.
 After the Peace of Longjumeau the Catholics of Dieppe lobbied him to proscribe Protestant worship in their town.
 He responded eagerly to this opportunity to prove his Catholic credentials and punish the town, representing their case to the crown.

-Through the late 1560s the problems of raising revenue became increasingly acute for Meilleraye.
+Through the late 1560s the problems of raising revenue became increasingly acute for La Meilleraye.
 Faced with increased demands from the crown that he could not meet, he asked for more privileges so that he could acquire the funds, such as being allowed to raise his own salt tax through his post as vice admiral.
 Despite his pleas of poverty to the court, the money he raised from seizing Protestant property after the Edict of Saint-Maur allowed him to invest several thousand livres in new land holdings.

 Third civil war

 During the third civil war he again worked to counteract Protestant attempts to seize the towns of Le Havre and Dieppe, a project he undertook with ruthlessness.
-He broke up Protestant conspiracies in both towns, implicating François de Bacqueville-Martel, seigneur de Lindbouef, a former friend of Meilleraye's and influential power broker in Matignon's jurisdiction.
-Charging Lindbouef with treason the beleagured noble, counting on his old friend to exonerate him pleaded his case before the Parlement of Rouen.
-Regardless he was executed in March 1569, Meilleraye having sacrificed his friend to burnish his ultra Catholic credentials and weaken a potential rival family for control of Normandie.
+He broke up Protestant conspiracies in both towns, implicating François de Bacqueville-Martel, seigneur de Lindbouef, a former friend of La Meilleraye's and influential power broker in Matignon's jurisdiction.
+Charging Lindbouef with treason the beleaguered noble, counting on his old friend to exonerate him pleaded his case before the Parlement of Rouen.
+Regardless he was executed in March 1569, La Meilleraye having sacrificed his friend to burnish his ultra Catholic credentials and weaken a potential rival family for control of Normandie.

 Due to his influence over the Pays de Caux, the disgruntled canons of Lillebonne came to him to appeal, after Admiral Coligny reintroduced Protestant worship to a chapel in the community with the 1570 Peace of Saint-Germain-en-Laye that brought the third war of religion to a close.
-Increasingly confident in his own power when the king ordered him to vacate his ordinance company from Normandie in 1570, Meilleraye simply ignored him.
+Increasingly confident in his own power when the king ordered him to vacate his ordinance company from Normandie in 1570, La Meilleraye simply ignored him.